Gomphrena Growth and Care Guide

 The Las Vegas series measures in at 16-20”, and comes in bold purple, white, and pink.
 Their trial tests for all 3 colors ranked 5 out of 5.
 They compete with the more popular ping pong series when it comes to size, which is why they are less popular and received a #4 ranking.
 Still, a cut flower favorite, producing uniform blooms in a range of bold colors.
 It's perfect for dried arrangements and floral crafts due to its long-lasting structure.

-How to Grow & Care for Gomphrena
+How to Grow and Care for Gomphrena

 How & When To Plant